simon-ami/win-cli-mcp-server/README.md

 - Check that the allowed paths exist and are accessible
 - Review the command history for any failed operations
 - Ensure proper permissions for accessing specified directories

-## Development

-For development instructions and contributing guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License